galtzo-floss/floss_funding/.junie/guidelines.md

     - Alternatively, run with DEBUG=true to disable silencing for the entire run.
   - During a spec run, the presence of output about missing activation keys is often expected, since it is literally what this library is for.
 It only indicates a failure if the spec expected all activation keys to be present, and not all specs do.
 - Adding new tests (guidelines)
+  - Organize specs by class/module.
+Do not create per-task umbrella spec files; add examples to the existing spec for the class/module under test, or create a new spec file for that class/module if one does not exist.
+Only create a standalone scenario spec when it intentionally spans multiple classes for an integration/benchmark scenario (e.g., bench_integration_spec), and name it accordingly.
   - Place new specs under spec/ mirroring lib/ structure where possible.
-NDo not require "spec_helper" at the top of spec files, as it is automatically loaded by .rspec.
+Do not require "spec_helper" at the top of spec files, as it is automatically loaded by .rspec.
   - If your code relies on environment variables that drive activation (see "Activation env vars" below), prefer using rspec-stubbed_env:
     - it does not support stubbing with blocks, but it does automatically clean up after itself.
     - outside the example: